-4 Reasons to Explore the New TerraLab at The Britannia Mine Museum
+4 Reasons to Explore the TerraLab at The Britannia Mine Museum

-New this year, The Britannia Mine Museum has opened a permanent exhibit after converting the historic Assay Building in Britannia Beach into a fascinating programming hub that explores the drive toward sustainable mining.
+The Britannia Mine Museum has a permanent exhibit after converting the historic Assay Building in Britannia Beach into a fascinating programming hub that explores the drive toward sustainable mining.

 Mining has shaped human history and our planet.
 But how do we balance our need for resources with the need to look after the earth?
 This exhibit endeavours to challenge our minds to ask important questions while teaching us the past, present and future of mining.